-- Halve a large English cucumber crosswise, then halve lengthwise.
+- Halve a medium English cucumber crosswise, then halve lengthwise.
 Use a spoon to gently scrape out the seeds.
-Shred with a box grater, then measure.
-Transfer 3/4 packed cup to a fine mesh strainer cheesecloth, or potato ricer and press to remove as much liquid as possible.
+Shred with a box grater, then measure 3/4 firmly packed cup.
+Transfer to a fine mesh strainer cheesecloth, or potato ricer and press to remove as much liquid as possible.
 Sprinkle with half the salt and let sit while preparing the remaining ingredients.

 - In a medium bowl, combine the coconut yogurt, herbs, spices, vinegar, lemon juice, and remaining salt.
 Press the cucumber one last time then combine with the yogurt mixture, cover, and refrigerate until ready to serve (minimally 30 minutes).
 The coconut flavor from the yogurt will dissipate as the spices release.
 Serve as a sauce or dip.
 Can be made a day in advance.